Once you have arrived in the Netherlands

 How to get a BSN

-To get a BSN, international students need to register with the municipality in which they live (for most students this will be Amsterdam municipality): www.iamsterdam.com/en/local/official-matters/registration/registration
+To get a BSN, international long stay students who will be a resident for over four months, need to register with the municipality in which they live (for most students this will be Amsterdam municipality): http://www.iamsterdam.com/en/local/official-matters/registration/registration

 You can also try just going along to the municipal office without an appointment – you may have to wait quite a long time to be processed because the queues can be long, but you’ll almost certainly be seen in the end.